 October: The official deadline for applications is 15th October but students are expected to have finished their full application the week prior to this date.

-The Oxbridge Medicinal Programme is taught by Mrs Sanderson (Head of Chemistry), Mrs Abeelack (Head of Upper Sixth) and Mr Søgaard (Vice Principal).
-In addition to this expert team of tutors, students will receive regular support from Mrs Simpson (CTC Oxbridge Consultant).
+The Oxbridge Medicinal Programme is taught by Mrs Sanderson (Head of Chemistry) and Mrs Abeelack (Head of Upper Sixth).
+In addition to this expert team of tutors, students will receive regular support from our specialized UCAS application support team.